-The Victorian Blue Light Youth Camp together with Blue Light Victoria would like to undertake a project to build a community style kitchen at the camp that will cater to the development needs of young people at risk in the community of Victoria.
+The Victorian Blue Light Youth Camp and Blue Light Victoria would like to undertake a project to build a community style kitchen at the camp that will cater to the development needs of young people at risk in the community.

-Over the past 18 months Blue Light has secured funding through grants and sponsorship to run our BLAST (Blue Light Alternative Strategy for Teenagers) Camp.
+Over the past 18 months, Blue Light Victoria has secured funding through grants and sponsorship to run our BLAST (Blue Light Alternative Strategy for Teenagers) Camp.

-• increase their sense of belonging and connectivity with their community.
+• Strengthen their sense of belonging and connectivity with their community.

-The program can be adapted to suit various needs of the community and has been run for indigenous youth and others identified as at risk.
-The core of each program is the same but additional elements are added to address specific issues, or in the case of indigenous to enhance the link to their culture and history.
+The program can be adapted to suit various needs of the community and has run for indigenous youth and others identified as at risk.
+The core of each program is the same, but additional elements are added to address specific issues, or in the case of indigenous groups, which is to enhance the link to their culture and history.

 It has become evident on these camps that food insecurity is a major issue faced by many young people.
 Food insecurity exists “whenever the availability of nutritionally adequate and safe foods or the ability to acquire acceptable food in socially acceptable ways is limited or uncertain” (Radimer, 2002).